2021 New York City ePrix

-The 2021 New York City ePrix (formally the 2021 ABB New York City E-Prix) was a pair of Formula E electric car races held at the Brooklyn Street Circuit in the Red Hook neighbourhood of the New York City borough of Brooklyn on 10 and 11 July 2021.
+The 2021 New York City ePrix (formally the 2021 ABB New York City E-Prix) was a pair of Formula E electric car races held at the Brooklyn Street Circuit in the Red Hook neighbourhood of the New York City borough of Brooklyn on July 10 and 11, 2021.
 It marked the tenth and eleventh rounds of the 2020–21 Formula E season, as well as the fourth running of the event.
 The first race was won by Maximilian Günther, ahead of Jean-Éric Vergne and Lucas di Grassi.
 Sam Bird won the second race to claim the championship lead, with Nick Cassidy and António Félix da Costa rounding out the podium.